Reading List for Digital Nomads

 - Job Escape Plan: The 7 Steps to Build a Home Business, Quit your Job and Enjoy the Freedom

-- International House Sitting: How to Travel The World And Stay Anywhere, For FREE
+- International House Sitting: How to Travel The World And Stay Anywhere, For FREE (or read our free guide)

 - Rework by Seth Godin